-[39] Unlike to the ENSO signal, there are substantial improvements to the ability to capture the real AO signal by nudging.
-It is known that the AO signal is more difficult to reproduce than the ENSO signal in current AGCMs forced only by SST, since the AO is more likely to be forced internally by dynamics as compared to the ENSO mode which is externally forced (by SST) [Feldstein, 2000, 2002].
-Therefore, it can be concluded that the atmospheric forcing in R2, which already had the realistic AO signal, made the monthly isotopic variability more realistic over midlatitudes to high latitudes in the NH, especially Europe, while this is not the case in the SWING simulations because the SST forcing along is not enough to reproduce a reliable AO history.

-[40] These findings suggest that if one requires a faithful reproduction of the history of interannual variability in isotopic composition, one also needs to reproduce the atmospheric circulation with high fidelity.
-The findings also suggest, however, that the use of isotope observation from precipitation and/or ice cores, for example, may be used to obtain information on internal interannual modes and on making consistent analysis of atmospheric circulation.
+1 the similar signals are detectable in the un-nudged IsoGSM simulation result (Figure 2 11f).
+Such spatial distributions were also seen in the coupled isotopic model integration (Schmidt et al., 2007).
+However, all SWING simulations have strong 3 4 positive signals over northeastern part of the North America, but such signals are not apparent in the observation and the nudged IsoGSM simulation.
+Moreover, the 5 6 observed negative correlations in southeastern China are simulated in IsoGSM and 7 ECHAM4 only.
+8 Unlike to the ENSO signal, there are substantial improvements to the ability to capture the real AO signal by nudging.
+It is known that the AO signal is more 9 10 difficult to reproduce than the ENSO signal in current AGCMs forced only by SST, since the AO is more likely to be forced internally by dynamics as compared to the 11 ENSO mode which is externally forced (by SST) (Feldstein 2000, 2002).
+Therefore, it 12 can be concluded that the atmospheric forcing in R2, which already had the realistic 13 AO signal, made the monthly isotopic variability more realistic over mid-high latitudes 14 in the NH, especially Europe, while this is not the case in the SWING simulations 15 because the SST forcing along is not enough to reproduce a reliable AO history.
+16 These findings suggest that that if one requires a faithful reproduction of the history 17 of interannual variability in isotopic composition, one also needs to reproduce the 18 19 atmospheric circulation with high fidelity.
+The findings also suggest, however, that the use of isotope observation from precipitation and/or ice cores, for example, may be 20 used to obtain information on internal interannual modes and on making consistent 21 analysis of atmospheric circulation.